ut-padas/rchol/matlab/README.md

 randomized Cholesky factorization

 # Sparse matrix format
 rchol() accepts a matlab sparse matrix, which is internally a compressed sparse column (CSC) format.
+We provide `laplace_3d.m` script for generating standard 7-point finite difference discretization of Poisson equation in `./rchol/` directory.

 # Syntax and description
 ```matlab